 In other words, failure to provide what a child requires to become a whole, healthy adult is abuse.

 Both Canadian and U.S. Federal Health research studies confirm that at least one in four adult men and women suffered some form of abuse during childhood and that boys experience this as often as girls.
 The damage is the same regardless of the form of abuse or the gender of the victim.

 What if I don’t remember everything?

-It is common for survivors to have gaps in their memories from childhood.
+It is common for people who didn’t get what they needed to have gaps in their memories from childhood.
 This can be confusing and lead the person to believe their childhood could not have been ‘that bad’.

-Children need certain things from the adults in their lives in order to grow and mature.
-When this does not happen, either because of neglect or active harm being done to the child, the damage is the same.
-Not remembering may be a way of protecting oneself from events that were too awful or, as with neglect, may reflect the absence of interaction of any kind leaving the child feeling they are unimportant and that their feelings don’t matter.
+Children need certain things from the adults in their lives if they are to grow and mature normally.
+When this does not happen, either because of neglect, active harm being done to the child or witnessing the abuse of someone else, the damage is the same.
+Not remembering may be a way of protecting oneself from events that were too awful or, as with neglect, may reflect the absence of interaction of any kind leaving the child believing they are unimportant and that their feelings don’t matter.
 In both cases the child’s self-esteem is destroyed.